Tom-Ainsworth/CI-PP4-toms-drum-lessons/AGILE.md

 It turned out that integrating Calendly was a simple copy and paste of the Calendly code snippet, meaning I had a lot more time than expected to work on everything else.
 After having a meeting with my mentor, Spencer, I decided it would be a better idea to add the authentication in prior to doing the above views, that way I can focus on the reviews page and adding CRUD functionality fully.

 #### Sprint Reflection

+This sprint was the most research heavy of the project.
+It was definitely the right decision to change the scope of this sprint.
+The site now has full CRUD functionality in the reviews section, with users able to create a review once they have logged in.
+It took a while for me to add the functionality, particularly the update portion, I was struggling to pass the data from the template to the view to edit.
+I decided to go with Django's built in generic UpdateView, as it is purpose built for this.
+I wanted to make all CRUD functions use these same generic views to keep the code clean and consistent, however the CreateView still requires a get method I didn't want to break the site with it already working as I'd like.
+I may go back and edit the view if I have time, but it isn't essential.
+For the final sprint, I will aim to finish the documentation for the current features as the priority, then add any should have or could have features to improve the site.

+### Sprint 4

+24/06 - 29/06

+#### Sprint Planning

+As mentioned above, the main goal is to complete the documentation.
+This will also include testing, as that is an essential requirement for the project.